 Sciatica explained: Find out what it is and the best sciatica treatment options available in Graceville, Brisbane

 If you are experiencing pain or tingling sensations in your lower back, hips, thighs or legs, you may have sciatica.
-To book in for a consultation or for sciatica treatment with one of our experienced physiotherapists in our Brisbane clinic, call us on (07) 3278 1186 or make a booking online.

 What is sciatica?